InSyncWithFoo/uv-for-pycharm/docs/index.md

 # uv for PyCharm user documentation

-This plugin brings the various functionalities of [uv][1] closer to your IDE.
+This site serves as the user documentation for the <i>uv for PyCharm</i> plugin, a plugin that aims to maps the various functionalities of [uv][1] to PyCharm's.

 ## Disclaimer